Medicine, Health, and Society

 MHS majors choose from courses in MHS and other departments including neuroscience, biology, psychology, sociology, anthropology, political science, history, philosophy, and economics.

-Recently offered courses include: Racial and Ethnic Health Disparities, Global Public Health, Global Health and Social Justice, U.S. Health Policy, Men’s Health Policy and Research, Community Health Research, Medicine and Literature, War and the Body, Narrative Medicine, Death and Dying in America, Masculinity and Men’s Health, Perspectives on Trauma, American Medicine and the World, Chinese Society and Medicine, HIV/AIDS in the Global Community, Politics of Health.
+Recently offered courses include: Racial and Ethnic Health Disparities, Global Public Health, Global Health and Social Justice, U.S. Health Policy, Men’s Health Policy and Research, Community Health Research, Mental Illness Narratives, Medicine and Literature, War and the Body, Narrative Medicine, Death and Dying in America, Masculinity and Men’s Health, Perspectives on Trauma, American Medicine and the World, Chinese Society and Medicine, HIV/AIDS in the Global Community, Politics of Health.

 MHS students are active members of Vanderbilt’s numerous health-related service organizations and pre-health professional societies.
 Students in MHS may earn academic credit for internships and service learning projects, which combine practical training with academic research.
 Under faculty supervision, students gain experience in a broad range of public and private health-related agencies.
 MHS works closely with students to secure internship and service learning placements.
 We collaborate with Vanderbilt’s Office of Active Citizenship and Service (OACS) to develop local, national and international service opportunities for students.